The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/a5a5c42d8344c1c9773f46a0e41736b2243856990ad79cc4ee351ece33e24300.png

 The quadratic model fits the past trend well.
-Now we can use the seasonal component from the decomposition to predict the seasonal component.
+Now we can use the seasonal component to predict future seasonal variation.

 monthly_averages = seasonal.groupby(seasonal.index.month).mean()